Spatial Desktop

 Steps:

-2. On the download page, choose the appropriate version for your operating system (e.g., "Apple Silicon" or "Intel" for macOS).
-Click the "Download" button for your desired version.
+2. On the download page, choose the appropriate version for your operation system.

 Known Issues: